chunga7879/AnimatedGifDSL/examples.md

 # Examples

-Click each GIF or title to view it's source code.
+Click each GIF or title to view its source code.

 ## [Car](examples/car.gifify)